PrestaShop/prestashop.github.io/news/_posts/2020-09-30-how-to-write-a-new-ui-test.md

 });
 ```

-Note 1: The directory in which you create your file should be chosen wisely (which campaign ?
-BO or FO ?
-Which page in BO ? ...).
+Note 1: The directory in which you create your file should be chosen wisely (which campaign?
+BO or FO?
+Which page in BO? ...).
 This file organization is very important since Mocha lets you run test by folders (recursively or not), so grouping your tests by features or meta-features (pages) is a very good idea.

 Note 2: You can create nested describes (scenarios inside scenarios) in the same file, if you need to regroup some tasks in a more readable way.
-Keep in mind that the generated report will follow your hierarchy !
+Keep in mind that the generated report will follow your hierarchy!

 Note 3: We recommend adding more information about the scenario as a comment before your describe (so anyone opening the file can see what the test exactly do).